ggavila/DSC180BProject/README.md

 ### Requirements:
 - python 3.8
 - pandas 1.1.0
+- wordcloud 1.8.1
+- wikipedia 1.4.0
+- sklearn 0.24.1

 ### Code, Purpose, and Guideline:

 - run.py: If target='data': Get top 1000 popular articles relating COVID-19 from Wikipedia.
 Get the pageview data for them in 2020.
-          If target='eda': Get top10 article with top average daily pageview and plot their daily views If target='test': Runs test program about data: getting pageview on the test data and eda.
+          If target='eda': Get top10 article with top average daily pageview and plot their daily views If target='revision": Get revision history for important pages and doing analysis with LDA model on them If target='test': Runs test program about data: getting pageview on the test data and eda, getting revision data and doing LDA model on them.
 - elt.py: the library for the data pipeline, see the documentation for detailed functions of every function writtened.
 Basically these functions are used to fulfill the job done in run.py.
 - eda.py: the library for doing eda on data.
+- revision.py: the library for analysis revision data
 - config/data-params.json: it stores the links of the source data as well as the output path for raw data.
 - code in src/data: the source code to fulfill the functions about processing data.
 The current usable files are get_data.py(getting top1000 articles' basic information) and get_apipageview.py(getting pageview from given article information csvs)